 An idiom is a phrase with a meaning that isn't always obvious and can't always be translated directly into another language.
 Do you know what it means to have two left feet or itchy feet?
 Have you ever put your foot in your mouth?
 Read this post to learn some common idioms about parts of the body.
-I've got two left feet = I can't dance.
+It's a no-brainer It's an easy decision to make which doesn't need much thought.
+Example: They offered me a much better job with more money so of course I accepted it.
+It was a no-brainer.
+Keep your eyes peeled This means to look or watch carefully for something or pay attention.
+For example: This is a dangerous road so keep your eyes peeled and drive carefully.
+I've got two left feet I can't dance.
 Example: I can't get my boyfriend to dance with me at parties.
 He says he has two left feet and won't even try.
-I'm getting cold feet = I'm getting nervous.
+I'm getting cold feet I'm getting nervous.
 It seemed like a good idea at first but now I'm not sure I want to do it.
 Example: He's supposed to be getting married next week but I think he's getting cold feet about it!
-It cost an arm and a leg = It was extremely expensive.
+Itchy feet If somebody has itchy feet, it means they are restless and they want to travel or try something new.
+Example: After ten years at the same company, she got itchy feet and started looking for a new job.
+My head's killing me My head is really hurting.
+We can use this idiom for other body parts too.
+Example: I can't wait to take these shoes off.
+My feet are killing me.
+It cost an arm and a leg It was extremely expensive.
 Example: My car broke down last week and it cost an arm and a leg to get it fixed!
-Play it by ear = Improvise or be spontaneous.
+Play it by ear Improvise or be spontaneous.
 Example: We haven't planned out our whole holiday because we don't know what the weather ill be like.
 We're just going to play it by ear.
-Put your foot in your mouth (put your foot in it) = say something stupid.
+Put your foot in your mouth (put your foot in it) Say something stupid.
 Example: I really put my foot in my mouth when I asked her how her boyfriend was.
 I didn't know they had just broken up!
-The pictures are from my Instagram page.
-You can find me @learnenglishwithkatie.
-If you would like to know how to improve your English vocabulary and how to remember new words, get my Vocabulary Challenge e-book here:
+I'm all ears I'm listening to you or I'm ready and eager to listen to you.
+Example: The children were all ears as the teacher told them the story.
+If you would like to know how to improve your English vocabulary and how to remember new words, get my Vocabulary Challenge e-book here: Comments are closed.

 About the blogFollow the blog for mini lessons and tips on how to improve your English.
 Categories